XerProjects/Xer.Cqrs/README.md

     {
         // This implements IQueryHandlerResolver.
         var attributeRegistration = new QueryHandlerAttributeRegistration();
-        // Register methods with [QueryHandler] attribute.
+        // Register ALL methods with [QueryHandler] attribute.
         attributeRegistration.Register(() => new QueryProductByIdHandler(serviceProvider.GetRequiredService<IProductReadSideRepository>()));

         return attributeRegistration;